TheodoreEhrenborg/tiny_stories_sae/docs/src/steering.md

 After the initial tuning to get the scale factor 10,
-I generated two steered examples (limited to 100 tokens) for each of features 0, 1, 2, and 6, without cherrypicking the examples.
+I generated two steered examples (limited to 100 tokens) for each of features 0, 1, 2, and 6, without cherrypicking the generations.
 Note that I've specifically chosen feature 6 since it's an interesting case.

 After generating the text, I fed it back into the unsteered LM, and used